Dezer-Host/script/README.md

 ## Uninstall

 DezerX provides an **uninstall/delete option directly in the script**.
-This feature is currently in **alpha** but works for most use cases and will remove DezerX, its Nginx configs, and the database/user if possible.

 To uninstall, simply **run the script again and choose the delete option** from the interactive menu.

 ---